neelav/stripe-onboarding-schema/README.md

 # stripe-onboarding-schema
-Schema definition that maps Stripe requirements to a UI schema.
-Also language bindings for various backends to generae the schema.
+A library that provides rich type information about Stripe requirements surfaced via the accounts api.
+This library is intended for developers to build bespoke Express-like UIs with complete control over the rendering layer.

+## Usage

+## Example